Rescue Alert Medical Alert System Review

 The waterproof pendant is quite small and light.
 It has a gray help button and a status light.
 Rescue Alert consumer reviews and our tests have confirmed that the unimpressive specified 600-foot pendant range performs a lot better in real life.

 Rescue Alert has a limited selection of additional features and accessories.
 To get GPS capabilities, you have to opt for a separate mobile system costing around $49.95 per month.
-They don’t have a wellness check and medication reminder service.
+The company doesn’t have a wellness check and medication reminder service.

 Pendant and Lockbox